 - How can you connect to the internet and check your e-mails?

-If you want to connect to the internet, numerous establishments in Spain offer free WiFi connections: cafés, restaurants, kiosks… You'll also find it in a number of airports, train and bus stations, and some shopping centres and hotels.
+If your mobile phone account was contracted in the European Union, in Spain you will be able to connect to the Internet under the same conditions and at your normal rate.
+You may need to activate the roaming service through your operator.
+In some cases, the operator may limit consumption.For mobile phone numbers from outside the European Union, connecting to the Internet involves an extra charge on top of the normal rate, which depends on the operator.
+A good option could be purchasing a prepaid SIM card with a data allowance that meets your needs.Many establishments in Spain offer free WiFi connections: cafés, restaurants, kiosks… You'll also find it in a number of airports, train and bus stations, and some shopping centres and hotels.
 You may sometimes need to ask for the password.What's more, many venues offer free WiFi in public spaces like parks or squares.Remember that these connections have a maximum speed limit, so they're mainly useful for finding specific information.
-You can also connect to the Internet via your mobile device.
-Another advantage is that in Spain you can enjoy extensive 4G mobile coverage.
-Remember to check your usual mobile phone operator's conditions and rates before you travel.

 - How do I send a letter, fax or telegram?